Understanding measures of supercomputer performance and storage system capacity

 - The Data Capacitor II high-speed, high-throughput file system provides 3.5 PB of temporary storage for applications running on IU supercomputers; the Data Capacitor Wide Area Network (DC-WAN) provides 339 TB of temporary storage for applications running on remote supercomputers.

-- The Research File System (RFS) provides 50 TB of HIPAA-aligned, long-term storage for research and collaborative projects at IU.
+- The Research File System (RFS) provides 50 TB of HIPAA-capable, long-term storage for research and collaborative projects at IU.

 - IU's Center for Research in Extreme Scale Technologies (CREST) develops methods, technologies, and training resources to enable exascale data analysis and computation.